NickBicknell/Just-Jackets/README.md

 ## Questions

-For Questions go to my Repo at [https://github.com/pcjitsu/]
+For Questions please refer to the [Repo](https://github.com/NickBicknell/Just-Jackets)

-## Contact

-For any questions or inquiries, feel free to reach out to me at pcjitsu@gmail.com.